krishauser/IROS2016ManipulationChallenge/README.md

 ### Programming ###

-Teams will demonstrate their work on their own machines and will generate their controller inside the make() functions inside balls_controller.py and shelf_controller.py.
-Teams may use any external modules and data as necessary to accomplish their task.
+Teams will demonstrate their work on their own machines and will rewrite balls_controller.py and shelf_controller.py as necessary to accomplish the tasks.
+Any external modules and data may be used as needed.
 However, the scenario setup, simulation, and visualization code for each scenario in main.py must remain unchanged (for example, object coefficients of friction may not be increased to make objects easier to grasp).

+Teams will rewrite the make() functions inside balls_controller.py and shelf_controller.py to produce a new control loop function.
+Please inspect the example code in each file for detailed instructions about how to send commands and access sensors in your control loop.

 For competition, judges will copy a new file main_competition.py onto teams' computers and run it.
-This file will be very similar to main.py and will use teams' supplied controllers (and, if applicable, new hand plugins) to drive the robot.
+This file will be very similar to main.py and will use teams' supplied controllers to drive the robot in instances of the task scenarios.
+Teams will not be told which instances they will be judged on until the day of competition.

+Note: if you have developed a new hand module, ensure that it can be run by changing the constant 'reflex' at the bottom of main.py to the name of the new hand.
+Your team will be judged on whatever simulated hand it wishes to use for competition as long as it qualitatively matches the behavior of some actual robot hand.

 Bindings from Python to other software packages can be done through a number of means, either by embedding external modules into Python code or by running parallel processes and performing inter-process communication (IPC).
 Instances of the embedding approach would include building Python wrappers or using the ctypes library to call shared library functions.
 Instances of the IPC approach would include the use of Rospy or implementing custom serial communications.

 ### Runs and Scoring ###